IBM/ibm-licensing-operator/README.md

 For more information about the OpenShift Container Platform Security Context Constraints, see [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.3/authentication/managing-security-context-constraints.html).

-# ibm-licensing-operator for installing License Service without an IBM Cloud Pak
+# ibm-licensing-operator for deplyoying License Service without an IBM Cloud Pak

 <b>Scenario: Learn how to deploy License Service on Kubernetes clusters witout an IBM CLoud Pak</b>